Extradition - From the UK

 - to be sentenced for an offence for which the person has already been convicted; or

-- to carry out of a sentence that has already been imposed.
+- to carry out a sentence that has already been imposed.

-- With regards to extradition from the UK, the CPS conducts extradition proceedings on behalf of foreign authorities (EAWs/SAWs) and states (non-EAW countries) for requested persons arrested in England & Wales.
+The CPS conducts extradition proceedings on behalf of foreign authorities or States for requested persons arrested in England & Wales.

-The Extradition Unit, part of the IJOCD in the CPS, conducts extradition proceedings on behalf of foreign authorities for ‘requested persons’ arrested in England & Wales.
+The Extradition Unit, part of the Serious Economic, Organised Crime and International Directorate (SEOCID) in the CPS, conducts extradition proceedings on behalf of foreign authorities or States for requested persons arrested in England & Wales.

 A requested person may be arrested in England & Wales on the basis of:

-- A provisional arrest on behalf of an EU Member State (or Norway or Iceland) under section 5 of the Extradition Act 2003; or
+- A Part 1 provisional arrest request on behalf of an EU Member State under section 5 of the Act; or

-- An extradition request that has been certified by the Home Office and a warrant that has been issued by a domestic court under section 71 Extradition Act 2003; or
+- A Part 2 extradition request that has been certified by the Home Office and a warrant that has been issued by a domestic court under section 71 of the Act; or

-- A provisional request for extradition that has been received by domestic law enforcement and an arrest warrant that has been issued by a domestic court under section 73 of the Extradition Act 2003.
+- A Part 2 provisional request for extradition that has been received by domestic law enforcement and an arrest warrant that has been issued by a domestic court under section 73 of the Act; or

 If the requested person does not consent to extradition, the court will consider whether: